EPC Band F

 STEP 1 – Get an updated EPC if you don’t have a new one.

 Your old EPC may not show improvements made to the property that are not reflected on the EPC.
+You can check how long your epc is valid for.

 You will need the most current information of the property so that your Energy Assessor can run through different scenarios in the software to see what needs to be done to get you to your target.
 Note: your Assessor may charge additional for this.